Woman just missed mother’s death due to care home Covid rules, inquiry told

 “It was cold, a Scottish summer.
 People were walking by 15 feet away, they could see us, they could hear us, they knew what was going on.
 It was not private at all.”

-In the afternoon, the inquiry heard evidence from Alison Leitch of CHRS, who told the panel she was prevented from seeing her mother, Kathleen, last-minute on Christmas 2022.
+In the afternoon, the inquiry heard evidence from Alison Leitch of CHRS, who told the panel she was prevented from seeing her mother, Kathleen, last-minute last Christmas.

 However, Ms Leitch said the care home called her at around 8pm on Christmas Eve 2022 informing her she would not be allowed to see her mother due to a flu outbreak.

-She told the panel the nurse who informed her had “never heard of a care home being closed for flu” in her 30 years of nursing.
+She told the inquiry the nurse who informed her had “never heard of a care home being closed for flu” in her 30 years of nursing.

 Ms Leitch added: “Still, words fail me about this.
 After everything that we have been through, somebody made the decision to ruin Christmas again.